 World Benzodiazepine Awareness Day (W-BAD) seeks to raise global awareness about iatrogenic benzodiazepine dependence and the dangers of its associated withdrawal syndrome, which can persist for years.
-This class of medication can affect different people in different ways, but there is a large group of people worldwide who suffer from adverse effects associated with physical dependence (from as prescribed use) and withdrawal; these people are alone, in the dark and without any help or validation.
+This class of medication can affect different people in different ways, and some people may not experience adverse effects of a medication, but there is a large group of people worldwide who do suffer from adverse effects associated with physical dependence (from as prescribed use) and withdrawal.

 The following video (14:14) explains:

 1. The BZ Problem: Why Do We Need W-BAD?

 3. The Many Thousands of People Harmed

 Click on CC for captions in English.
 To contribute translations of this video in another language, click here.